Mexico may accept more migrants expelled by US - KESQ

 Associated Press

-MEXICO CITY (AP) — Mexican President Andres Manuel López Obrador said Monday he would consider accepting more migrants than previously announced under President Joe Biden’s plan to turn away people from four nations who cross illegally into the United States.
+MEXICO CITY (AP) — Mexican President Andres Manuel López Obrador said Monday in the leadup to this week’s summit of North American leaders that he would consider accepting more migrants than previously announced under President Joe Biden’s plan to turn away people from four nations who cross illegally into the United States.

-The comments came as López Obrador, Biden and Canadian Prime Minister Justin Trudeau were gathering in Mexico City for a meeting of the three North American leaders.

 “We don’t want to anticipate things, but this is part of what we are going to talk about at the summit,” López Obrador said.
 “We support this type of measures, to give people options, alternatives,” he said, adding that “the numbers may be increased.”